neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

     load_file("nrngui.hoc")

-which avoids inefficiencies of the :func:`load_proc` command on mswindows machines.
+which avoids inefficiencies of the :hoc:func:`load_proc` command on mswindows machines.

 Brief summaries of the menu options are provided below, for more information on select functions see also: